Ammara-Haroon/API-Search-Engine/README.md

 The extra information is displayed in a modal which is also responsive.
 ![book modal](image-2.png)

+#### Pagination

+The application displays information on how manny books are displayed and allows the user to select page number and number of books to display on each page.

 #### Error Page

 A customised error message is displayed when something goes wrong.